 Start with close family and friends who believe in you and are ready to support you.
-Once you’re able to win them over to your vision for the event, they will be happy to help you.
+Once you can win them over to your vision for the event, they will be happy to help you.

 Select Who To Approach

 Do your homework well when selecting potential sponsors.
-Know what the person or organisation is passionate about and if it falls in line with your event.
+Know what the person or organisation is passionate about and if it aligns with your event.

 It’s All in the Packaging

-In line with the above point, your brand, your proposal, your total package must be able to discuss the WIIFM (What’s In It For Me).
-That is let your sponsors know how your event is going to help them.
-So make your entire packaging spell out what the sponsors are going to get in exchange for sponsoring your event.
+In line with the above point, your brand, proposal, and total package must be able to discuss the WIIFM (What’s In It For Me).
+That is, let your sponsors know how your event will help them.
+So make your entire packaging spell out what the sponsors will get in exchange for sponsoring your event.

 Do The Legwork

-Be ready to do all the cold call phone calls, emails, visiting potential sponsors, giving presentations, attending meetings with potential sponsors, pitching to potential sponsors, etc. These days due to the global economic crunch potential sponsors don’t take parting with their money quickly, so you have to be ready to convince 110% that your event is worthy of their support.
+Be ready to do all the cold calls, phone calls, emails, visiting potential sponsors, giving presentations, attending meetings with potential sponsors, pitching to potential sponsors, etc. These days due to the global economic crunch, potential sponsors don’t take parting with their money quickly, so you have to be ready to convince 110% that your event is worthy of their support.

 Keep to Your Words

-At the end of your event, be ready to deliver on your side of the bargain showing them raw data, facts and figures about the outcome of your event.
-If you don’t live up to your end of the bargain, remember that these days news travels fast.
-If word gets out that you didn’t live up to your words, don’t expect to get future sponsorship for your event.
+At the end of your event, be ready to deliver on your side of the bargain, showing them raw data, facts and figures about the outcome of your event.
+If you don’t live up to your end of the deal, remember that these days news travels fast.
+If word gets out that you didn’t live up to your terms, don’t expect to get future sponsorship for your event.